Skip to content

 • The resolved widget becomes an x-kozou-widget extension, alongside the JSON Schema type / format.

 Nullable columns are emitted as a type union — for example ["string", "null"].
-Tables get list, create, get, update, and delete paths; views get the read-only list and get paths.
+A table with a primary key gets list, create, get, update, and delete paths; a table without a primary key gets list and create only (it has no item route); views get the read-only list path.

 A products status column written like this: